MALRMALR/project-1/README.md

 Current list of supported embed links:

-Soundcloud iframe embed links for individual tracks Youtube video URLS
+Soundcloud iframe embed links
-Vimeo iframe embed links
+Youtube video URLS
+Vimeo video URLS

-In the future I would like to add a calendar for events, a Instagram feed from members, support for multiple attachments and embed links, grid based css framework, javascript integration, and a more robust content management system.
+In the future I would like to add a calendar for events, a Instagram feed from members, support for multiple attachments, grid based css framework, javascript integration, and a more robust / rich text content management system.

 Trello user stories board: https://trello.com/b/2wM2elWF/wdi-project-1